Education

 • "Am I being punished for something?
 Can it be shared with me what I did ‘wrong’ or which rules I broke without this flashback?
 I can't have a conversation with you about it or make amends if I can't think straight."

 There are many ways to appeal to parts inside to get to the root of why a flashback may have been sent your way.
-It is also possible to send these thoughts throughout the mind even if you do not have parts or a system.
-Many aspects of the mind may still be operating under similar pretenses and using these symptoms as a protective defensive mechanism -- maladaptive as that may be.
-Appealing internally may strike a chord and enlighten you to what the real issue is.
-The answer may just "click" the moment you ask, even if you can't hear a direct/"audible" reply.
-Once that has been discovered, you will be better able to tackle things appropriately, to meet that need or fear, instead of just exhausting yourself on symptom management skills that won't work until that primary issue is resolved.
+Many aspects of the mind may still be operating under the same conditions they were in at the height of you trauma, and using these symptoms feels like a protective defensive to meets everyone’s needs – maladaptive as that may be.
+Appealing internally may strike a chord and enlighten you (and them!) as to what the real issue is.
+The answer may just "click" the moment you ask, even if you can't hear a direct/“audible” reply.
+Once some dialogue or transfer of knowledge has begun, you will be better able to triage your needs from there.
+Tackle the actual issue underneath, then put away any persistent elements of the flashback.
+Difficult and unfair as it may seem in the meantime, working through these grueling issues together - collaboratively and supportively - can turn out to be the most unifying, team-building exercises you’ll ever do.

 ❧ ❧ ❧

-We sincerely hope these four basic, foundational tools will be able to help you find relief and distance during a flashback -- no matter what stage you're at in your healing.
-Once armed with more stability and a framework from which to work, you can then explore more detailed and elaborate skills with confidence!
-We will absolutely be covering more of those, namely imagery, containment, modulation, and the various journaling tools that are extremely helpful in the fight against flashbacks.
-(We've already introduced a couple!)
-So, stay tuned.
+We sincerely hope these four basic, foundational tools will help you find some relief and gain some necessary distance from your flashbacks—no matter what stage you're at in your healing.
+Once armed with a bit more stability and a solid framework from which to better understand your symptoms, you can then move on to more detailed, and even more effective, skills with confidence!
+We will continue to explore the many out there and help you build out a robust toolkit in the fight against flashbacks.
+So, stay tuned!

-Please don't hesitate to share some of your go-to strategies for flashbacks below and consider bookmarking this page for quicker, more direct access should you need it while you're struggling!
+Please don't hesitate to share some of your go-to strategies for flashbacks below and consider bookmarking this page for quicker, more direct access should you need it in the midst of struggle!

 fancy-line.png